jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 `view_transform` wasn't too bad, at least once I remembered to continue reading instead of trying to guess the solution on my own prematurely!

 And next time: cameras!

+# 18Feb2020

+Time for a Rust/ray tracer break!
+Let's see how far I can get.